The SEND Course

 What will the training involve?

 The eight additional training days will take place at different special schools, where you will have a chance to have a tour of the school, meet staff and students and receive training from expert colleagues.
-The training will cover topics such as:
+The additional training days in 2025-2026* covered the following topics:

-- Communication, including the use of assistive technology to support learning and teaching
+Training Day 7: Communication, including the use of assistive technology to support learning and teaching; autism; safeguarding for profound and multiple learning disabilities (PMLD)